 - 1. All reports of rabbits are investigated. - 2.
 A selection of high rabbit prone properties are inspected. - 3.
 A report on population trends of feral rabbit is completed by 30 June annually.

-- Achieved: Rabbit reports were investigated. - ✓ Achieved: High prone rabbit properties were inspected. - ✓ Achieved: One report completed.
+- Achieved: Rabbit reports were investigated. - Achieved: High prone rabbit properties were inspected. - Achieved: A report on population trends of feral rabbit was completed.